loopy3025/js_app_block/README.md

 # React Subpages

-This module will allow users to include the React Library on any page in their Drupal site, selecting by entity type, view, url, or other factors.
+This module will allow users to include any number of React Apps on pages of their choosing on any non-decoupled Drupal site.
+They will be able to select by entity type, view, url, or other factors.
 Users will also be able to determine whether they want to reference the remote library or a local copy.
 Lastly, the module will let users decide which region will be used to display React content and the location of the javascript being used to process the content.

 ## To Do

-- [ ] Create basic structure of Module
+- [x] Create basic structure of Module
 - [ ] Simple example of using the Module to include the library globally
 - [ ] Create basic admin page that either includes the library or does not
 - [ ] Admin setting that determines the region which will include React App